Helping Kids With Dyslexia

 The Right Tools

 Not all dyslexic learners are the same.
 Difficulty with reading can have a range of causes and may manifest in different ways for different learners.
 Educators caution that tech tools in support of dyslexia should be similarly nuanced.
-“Teachers have to be very critical about the materials online, to make sure they are useful in supporting the learning for a student’s specific needs,” Bjornson said.
+“Teachers have to be very critical about the materials online, to make sure they are useful in supporting the learning for a student’s specific needs,” Bjornson says.

 To ensure that is the case, Chambre looks for apps that are highly customizable.
 “Let’s say I want to help a kid learn [the] short ‘e’ sound.
 I find an app that teaches that, but it might have short ‘e’ words with consonant-vowel-consonant, or it may have consonant-consonant-vowel-consonant, or some other combination.
 A kid who is truly dyslexic has to master ‘bed’ before they can tackle ‘bred’ or ‘bled.’
 They have to build up to that.”

 Pedagogy matters too.
 If the point of an application or program is to support reading skills, it makes sense for the teacher to take a somewhat deep dive into the specific approach being implemented.
 “I lean toward tools that mention synthetic phonics or morphological training.
-For most kids with dyslexia, we are trying to break down those little pieces in the reading material, so I look for tools that take the same approach,” Bjornson said.
+For most kids with dyslexia, we are trying to break down those little pieces in the reading material, so I look for tools that take the same approach,” Bjornson notes.

 She also seeks out those apps that offer a streamlined user interface.
 “There is a lot of stuff online with too many complicated visual pieces, with too much information.
 I look for tools that offer a narrow practice for particular skills, to reinforce specific instruction.
-I want it to be as clear and straightforward as possible,” she said.
+I want it to be as clear and straightforward as possible,” she explains.

 Finally, Chambre says, it makes sense to look for apps that offer a logical learning sequence, a forward progression that aims to develop sequential skills.

 “Does it differentiate once a student has mastered a skill set?
 What skill does it go to next?
 There is a stepwise progression in how children master language.
 You can’t jump right to higher-level orthographic patterns.
-There has to been some rhyme of reason to the progression,” she said.
+There has to been some rhyme of reason to the progression,” she says.
 “A lot of apps just throw in words.
 It has to be done in a logical way.”

 Even apps that meet all those criteria likely won’t prove a panacea for the young reader whose neurological setup makes it hard to turn all those cryptic squiggles into intelligent signifiers.
 The written word is a complex landscape for the dyslexic learner and there’s no fast and easy path through the woods.
 Nonetheless, educators agree that the right tech tools can have a decidedly positive influence when paired with thoughtful and persistent classroom support.